A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Numerical Results

 \section{Numerical Results}

-In the previous Section, a spectral analysis showed that the use of ILUT as a smoother within a $p$-multigrid method significantly improves the asymptotic convergence rate of the $p$-multigrid method compared to the use of Gauss-Seidel as a smoother.
-In this Section, $p$-multigrid is both applied as a stand-alone solver and as a preconditioner within a stabilized BiConjugate Gradient (BiCGSTAB) to verify this analysis.
+In the previous Section, a spectral analysis showed that the use of ILUT as a smoother within a $p$-multigrid or $h$-multigrid method significantly improves the asymptotic convergence rate compared to the use of Gauss-Seidel as a smoother.
+In this Section, $p$-multigrid and $h$-multigrid are both applied as a stand-alone solver and as a preconditioner within a stabilized BiConjugate Gradient (BiCGSTAB) to verify this analysis.
 Results in terms of iteration numbers and CPU times are obtained using Gauss-Seidel and ILUT as a smoother.
 Furthermore, the proposed $p$-multigrid method is compared to an $h$-multigrid method using a non-standard smoother.
 Finally, the $p$-multigrid method is adopted for discretizations using THB-splines.

 For all numerical experiments, the initial guess $\mathbf{u}_{h,p}^{(0)}$ is chosen randomly, where each entry is sampled from a uniform distribution on the interval $[-1,1]$ using the same seed.
 Furthermore, we choose $\nu_1 = \nu_2 = 1$ for consistency.
 Application of multiple smoothing steps, which is in particular common for Gauss-Seidel, decreases the number of iterations until convergence, but does not qualitatively or quantitatively change the $p$-dependence.
-Furthermore, since the smoother costs dominate, CPU times are only mildly affected.
+Furthermore, since the smoother costs dominate when solving the linear systems, CPU times are only mildly affected.
 The stopping criterion is based on a relative reduction of the initial residual, where a tolerance of $\epsilon = 10^{-8}$ is adopted.
-Boundary conditions are imposed by using Nitsche's method \cite{nitsche}.
-Since the use of a V-cycle or W-cycle led to the same number of iterations and the computational costs per cycle is lower for V-cycles, they are considered throughout the rest of this paper.
+Boundary conditions are imposed by eliminating the degrees of freedom associated to the boundary.
+Since the use of a V-cycle or W-cycle led to the same number of iterations and the computational costs per cycle is lower for V-cycles, they are considered throughout the remainder of this paper.